General Tso's Tofu

 - Small saucepan

-Once the water is boiling in the large pot, add the broccoli florets, cover, and cook until crisp-tender and bright green, about 2 to 3 minutes.
-Drain and sprinkle with salt and pepper.
+Add the broccoli florets to the boiling water and cook until tender and bright green, about 2 to 3 minutes.
+Drain, shake to remove excess water, and season with salt and pepper.

-Scoop the farro onto large plates and top with the General Tso’s tofu.
-Serve with steamed broccoli and a sprinkle of sesame seeds.
-Chow down!
+Divide the quinoa and steamed broccoli between large plates and top with the General Tso’s tofu.
+Sprinkle with the remaining sesame seeds.
+Dig in!